 And the economical outcome is just one benefit.

 Despite discouraging numbers, many mothers like Jones see the total benefits of breastfeeding and many organizations are taking time out to bring awareness to the nationwide topic.

-Black Breastfeeding Week was established five years ago by Kiddada Green, Anayah Sangodele-Ayoka and Kimberly Seals Allers.
+The organization Black Breastfeeding Week, which coined a week September was established five years ago by Kiddada Green, Anayah Sangodele-Ayoka and Kimberly Seals Allers.
 The weeklong campaign continues to embrace breastfeeding in black families.
 The national awareness campaign ran this year from Aug.
 25 through Aug.
 31 and its goal is to highlight health benefits and personal empowerment of breastfeeding in the black community.